file-get-contents/form-control/README.md

-# thinking about input tag
+# think about input tag